voumir/voumir/README.md

 - 👋 Hi, I’m Volmir
-- 👀 I’m interested in ...
-Blockchain development
+- 👀 I’m interested in  Blockchain development and ecosystem its
 - 🌱 I’m currently learning ...
-All or Allways
+Allways or All

 - 📫 How to reach me ... github@volmir.com.br
 - [My LinkedIn](https://www.linkedin.com/in/volmirls/)